-In this course we will cover important federal and state tax developments in the current year affecting individuals, families, employees, investors, and those who provide consultation or tax preparation services for them.
-Developments covered in this course include new laws passed by Congress, important tax cases, and guidance from the Treasury Department and the IRS.
+The course will also cover other important federal and state tax developments affecting individuals, families, employees, investors, and those who provide consultation or tax preparation services.
+Developments covered in this course will include new laws passed by Congress or the State Legislature, rulings from the Treasury Department and the IRS, and important court cases.

 Course curriculum is developed in consultation with our Professional Development Advisory Board of subject matter experts, faculty, and industry practitioners.
 Click here to view the members of our Professional Development Advisory Board.

 For Program and Registration Questions: Please call the Registration Center at 704-687-8900 or 1-877-741-0134 from 8:00 a.m. to 5:00 p.m., or email CEregistration@uncc.edu.